Suptask

 Overview

-External Connections (previously Slack Connect) allows workspaces in Slack to work together via shared channels.
+External Connections (sometimes known as Slack Connect) allows workspaces in Slack to work together via shared channels.

-This can empower organizations to provide support to customers via shared External Connections channels.
+This can empower organizations to provide support to customers and clients via shared External Connections channels.

 Best Practices